IEEE-SB-VIT-Pune/CodeZest22_Div1_Solutions/README.md

 # CodeZest22_Div1_Solutions

-This repository consists of all the solutions to Div 1 Questions of CodeZest'22
+This repository consists of all the solutions to Div 1 Questions of CodeZest'22.

+Link to the YouTube solutions: https://youtube.com/playlist?list=PLfHF1gQx_tdAsR3X_I5SoZjN7XPJQNl6A